Sorley Boy MacDonnell(c. 1505–1590)

 Somhairle Buidhe Mac Domhnaill, Constable of Dunluce and Lord of the Route

-He inherited the Lordship of the Route on the death of his elder brother Colla in 1558, when he was about fifty-three; the Lordship of the Glens passed to another elder brother James MacDonnell, who held it until his death in 1565.
-The forty-year career as chief that followed ran across the Tudor reconquest of Ireland that the Elizabethan administration was conducting through the 1560s, 1570s and 1580s.
-The senior contest was the central Tudor-administration position that the Gaelic chiefs of Ulster (Sorley Boy MacDonnell, Shane O'Neill, Turlough Luineach O'Neill, the O'Donnells of Tír Conaill) had to either submit-and-surrender-and-regrant their lordships on the English feudal-tenancy model or be reduced by military force.
-Sorley Boy fought the alternative course for thirty years.
+He inherited the Lordship of the Route in 1558, when he was about fifty-three, and held the leadership of the family through the Tudor reconquest of Ireland that the Elizabethan administration conducted across the 1560s, 1570s and 1580s.
+The central contest was the administration's demand that the Gaelic chiefs of Ulster surrender their lordships on the English feudal model or be reduced by force.
+Sorley Boy held the alternative course for thirty years.

 Achievements